knbz/security-advisor/ts_index.md

 For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).

-## You can't create a custom solution occurrence
-{: #ts-custom-occurrence}

-{: tsSymptoms}
-You try to create a custom solution occurrence but the information doesn't show in a browser and you receive no error message.

-{: tsCauses}
-You have encountered a known issue.
-Creating the occurrence failed because the name that you chose already exists.

-{: tsResolve}
-Choose another name for your occurrence.

 ## Error: namespaces "security-advisor-insights" is forbidden
 {: #ts-error-helm-install}